 How one gene mutation helped indigenous peoples of Siberia adapt to harsh conditions

-Scientists have discovered genes that helped indigenous peoples of Siberia to adapt to life in a cold climate with restricted diet.
-Mutations were found in genes affecting lipid metabolism, a process that involves splitting, digesting, absorbing, transporting, and accumulating fat in the body.
+Scientists have discovered genes that helped indigenous peoples of Siberia to adapt to life in a cold climate with a restricted diet.
+Mutations were found in genes affecting lipid metabolism, which involves splitting, digesting, absorbing, transporting, and accumulating fat in the body.
 Read More

 Snails with penises will help assess the Arctic pollution

-Adult females of tiny snails of the genus Boreocingula could grow underdeveloped male reproductive organs, scientists from St. Petersburg University have discovered.
+Adult females of tiny snails of the genus Boreocingula could grow underdeveloped male reproductive organs.
 It can be a reaction to the pollution of the Arctic seas.
 Read More

-Bacterial nanocellulose has a number of advantages over its plant analogue, regular cellulose.
-Its fibers are longer, wider and stronger.
+Bacterial nano cellulose has many advantages over its plant analog, regular cellulose.
+Its fibers are longer, wider, and stronger.
 Such pulp has practically no impurities that would impair its strength and absorbing properties.
 Read More